-You don’t need to worry.
+Well, you don’t need to worry.
 With some right strategies, you can quickly turn house cleaning from a difficult task to a simple, easy job.
-We are going to share some tips and tricks article to boost your ability to manage your house with ADHD.
+We are going to share some tips and tricks to boost your ability to clean your room with ADHD.

 1- Use Bins For Proper Management

 I love bins because they help me manage my room; when there is no trash in your room, it naturally looks organized.
 One with ADHD can reduce their efforts by simply using bins.

 Get a few clear plastic bins and keep them in your house’s closet or storage area to fight clutter before it happens.
 You can even buy more than one bin for your room and divide them into categories.

 Or you can buy different colored bins for different types of trash, which will help you put every cluttered item in the correct containers.
 But remember, one bin must be placed near your bed.
 This allows you to put snacks or cookie trash in the bin quickly.

 When you bring something home that does not already have a home, make sure to put it in a bin.
 Therefore, the bins can store excess items until you can find a way to use them.

 This way, you don’t create more clutter and won’t have to constantly clean and find a place for everything.
 The goal should be to make the organization simple enough that you can do it automatically.
 This is one of the best tips for cleaning and organizing your room with ADHD.

 If your room is clutter-free, you will feel peace around yourself.
 I know decluttering your room can be overwhelming, but simple tips can make it easy.
 First, scan the whole room, and take a deep breathe.
 Next, remove the easiest things first, and then discard larger items.